Govt decides to increase RLNG import up to 1.4bcfd

 ISLAMABAD: The government has decided to lay down another 17 kilometre pipeline connecting the LNG terminals to the system of Sui Southern so that the LNG import in the country can be increased to 1.4bcfd with an addition of 200mmcfd keeping in view the increasing demand of the imported product in the country.

+Now the government has decided to increase its import to 1.4 bcfd from 1.2 bcfd and to ensure the increase of 200 mmcfd LNG, another 17 kilometre gas pipeline will be laid down.
+This vital decision has been taken in the meeting of Cabinet Committee on Energy that met here on Wednesday with Finance Minister in the chair, spokesman of Petroleum Division Additional Secretary Mr Sher Afgan confirmed to The News.

-If the government will also extend the off take guarantee for additional import of 200 mmcfd, Mr Sher Afgan said he didn’t know about it exactly.
-However, he reckoned the government will not extend the off take guarantee as it has already given the off take guarantee for 1.2 bcfd.
+To a question if the government will also extend the off take guarantee for additional import of 200 mmcfd, Mr Sher Afgan said he didn’t know about it exactly.
+However, he reckoned in the same breath saying that the government will not extend the off take guarantee as it has already given the off take guarantee for 1.2 bcfd.

 The CCOE, he said, has also allowed power division to build up the furnace oil stock also power generation during summer season in case of emergency.
-However, the government will try its best not to use the furnace oil based power plants in summer.
-The furnace oil stock will be built through the indigenous resources of local refineries as furnace oil will not be imported.
+However, the government will try its best not to use the furnace oil based power plants in the summer season.
+The furnace oil stock for power generation will be built through the indigenous resources of local refineries as furnace oil will not be imported.

 Another senior official who also attended the CCOE meeting said that petroleum division has told that RLNG for power sector will be available in the range of 900-950 mmcfd for next 6 months, 180 mmcfd for zero-rate industry, 70 mmcfd for fertilizer and 60 mmcfd for CNG sectors.